An accompanied solitude: To my godmother Flora

 Through Art Flora left the caverns and attained the truth of the sun, of the coloured and vibrant light of the new day which is always renewed.

-Flora Scales was the student of Mr Kinzinga [sic], a theoretician whose teaching she often evoked, and of Bissière, an artist where childhood could be felt, upheld by a vast and audacious pictorial culture.
+Flora Scales was the student of Mr Kinzigna [sic], a theoretician whose teaching she often evoked, and of Bissière, an artist where childhood could be felt, upheld by a vast and audacious pictorial culture.
 She often spoke of them, one for his masterly lessons and Bissière for his sensitive humanity, so down to earth.

 From this wondrous childhood, where the present moment projects itself in space on the canvas, the first, spontaneous impulsions of hidden desires, which are liberated with the aid of the creative hand, without constraint.